Children and traffic are not a good combination. The Road Traffic Ordinance tells you to be especially considerate of children.

 Even if you see a child standing still and you have eye contact, you cannot feel completely sure of the situation.
 If a friend calls from the other side of the street, the child might suddenly forget about the cars and run out into the road.
 You must therefore be vigilant when there are children around.

 It takes longer for a child to shift between near and distance vision.
-Only when the child is 12–15 years old is their vision fully developed.
 It is also harder for them to distinguish where a sound is coming from.
 This means that a child’s reaction time may be longer than you think.

 A child can be taught to stop before crossing the street.
 The problem is that they do not quite understand why this is important, which means that the instruction can easily be pushed aside when it is time to play.

 When overtaking a stationary school bus, you have to be very careful.
-There is a great risk of the children getting off the bus suddenly running across the street without looking.
+There is a great risk that the children getting off the bus may suddenly run across the street without looking.

 School buses have signs with warning lights that the driver turns on 100 metres before a stop and turns off 100 metres after the stop.

-In Sweden, crossing guards are most often children or young people themselves.
+In Sweden, crossing guards are themselves often children or young people.
 They wear orange coats with reflectors and stand next to pedestrian crossings.